Metallization of plastic parts (PVD)

 Metallized plastics are used to replace metal objects by plastics with similar properties.
 Such as abrasion resistance and electric conductivity which are not innate characteristics of plastic.
 It also makes parts lower in weight and have higher corrosion resistance.

-In general we use ABS and PC plastics materials to process by vacuum metallization (Physical Vapor Deposition method ) to realize metal-plated parts.
+In general we use PEEK, PEI, ABS et PA plastics materials to process by vacuum metallization (Physical Vapor Deposition method ) to realize metal-plated parts.
 The PC, PET and PMMA are to avoid for metallization.

 The most common metal materials for surface treatment are:

 - Al ( Aluminum)

 - Ni ( Nickel)

 PVD is the abbreviation of Physical Vapor Deposition.
 It refers to the practice of using low-voltage and high-current arc discharge technology.
 It vaporizes the target material, and ionize both the evaporated material and gas under vacuum conditions.